ctkhushboos/Python-Algorithms-And-Data-Structures-Club/README.md

 * [Queue](./Queues/Queue.py).
 First-in, first-out!
 * [Deque](./Queues/Deque.py).
 A double-ended queue.
 * [Priority Queue](./Queues/Priority_Queue.py).
 A queue where the most important element is always at the front.
+* [Ring Buffer](./Queues/Ring_buffer.py).
+Also known as a circular buffer.
+An array of a certain size that conceptually wraps around back to the beginning.

 ## Tree
 * [Binary Tree (BST)](./tree/Binary_Search_Tree.py).
 A binary tree that orders its nodes in a way that allows for fast queries.